Enhancing Sexual Safety: Couples' Communication and HIV Testing Among YMSM (WeTestATN156)

 Intervention / Treatment

-Experimental: We Test
+Experimental: We Test - Index Participants

-Each participant or couple will receive MI-CST + observation of ACT videos + CHTC.
+Each participant will receive MI-CST + observation of ACT videos + CHTC.
 Youth have the choice of attending the baseline visit alone or with their partner and have the option to bring their partner in later after completing the baseline alone.

 This design tests the added benefits of adjunct intervention components delivered prior to receipt of CHTC-Assertive Communication Training (ACT) videos viewed by the couple separately and individually delivered Motivational Interviewing-based Communication Skills Training (MI-CST).
 These target the development of communication skills necessary to participate fully in HIV prevention and sexual safety discussions inherent to CHTC.

-Active Comparator: Individual HIV Testing and Counseling
+Active Comparator: Individual HIV Testing and Counseling - Index Participants

 Individual HIV Testing and Counseling (IHTC).
 Youth have the choice of attending the baseline visit alone or with their partner and have the option to bring their partner in later after completing the baseline alone.